VolvoGroup/dymoval/README.md

 This will copy the `dymoval_tutorial.ipynb` jupyter notebook from your installation folder to your `home` folder.

-For more info on what is model validation and what is currently implemented in *dymoval* along with the *dymoval* complete API, you can check the [docs](https://volvogroup.github.io/dymoval/).
+For more info on what is model validation and what is implemented in *dymoval* along with the *dymoval* complete API, you can check the [docs](https://volvogroup.github.io/dymoval/).

 > **Note**
 > If your tutorial won't start, you can still download the tutorial IPython notebook from this repo [here.](https://github.com/VolvoGroup/dymoval/blob/main/scripts/tutorial.ipynb)